How to Upload Music to Spotify

 If you don’t have your music on Spotify yet, you’ll need to first sign up with a digital music distributor, like iMusician.
 Then you can easily claim your Spotify for Artists profile.
 If you’ve already released your music via a distributor, then it’s easy to claim your Spotify for Artists profile.

-Once you’ve chosen your digital music distributor, it can take up to two weeks to see your music on the Spotify app.
+Once you’ve chosen your digital music distributor, it can take up to two weeks to see your songs on Spotify.
 If you need it up sooner, check to see if your music distributor has express delivery.
 With iMusician, you can pay a little extra for one-week or 48-hour delivery.

 The first step is getting a Spotify for Artists profile.
 You can then add an 8-second visual loop to your tracks.
 Check out our Guide on Spotify Canvas for a detailed step-by-step.